knative-extensions/eventing-rabbitmq/samples/quick-setup/README.md

 You see there are both 200 / 500 events there.
 And more importantly, you can see that 200 is only sent once to the failer since it's processed correctly.
-However, the 500 is sent a total of 6 times because we have specified the retry of 5 (original, plus 5 retries for a total of 6 log entries).
+However, the 500 is sent a total of 6 times because the default retry for the `Trigger` is 5 (original, plus 5 retries for a total of 6 log entries).

 However, the event-display (the Dead Letter Sink) only sees the failed events with the response code set to 500.